Title: | Refitting and Spatial Analysis in Archaeology |

 The components.balance

-parameter determines the proportion of components (i.e. objects) in the first layer before the application of the fragmentation process;
+parameter determines the proportion of components (i.e. objects) in the first spatial unit before the application of the fragmentation process;

 the balance

-parameter determines the proportion of fragments in the first layer before the application of the disturbance process.
+parameter determines the proportion of fragments in the first spatial unit before the application of the disturbance process.

 The disturbance

-parameter determines the proportion of fragments to "move" from one layer to another.
-Consequently, it generates inter-layer relationships.
+parameter determines the proportion of fragments to "move" from one spatial unit to another.
+Consequently, it generates inter-spatial units relationships.

 If asymmetric.transport.from

-is set to 1 or 2, the disturbance process is only applied to the fragments from layer 1 or layer 2, respectively.s
+is set to 1 or 2, the disturbance process is only applied to the fragments from spatial unit 1 or spatial unit 2, respectively.

 If a graph is given to the from.observed.graph